ykacer/ykacer.github.io/projects.markdown

 One can query images with criteria like :

 * cloud covering
 * date range
 * day or night

 Here after, a screenshot of France query

 ![France Landsat-8 query](/assets/images/human_density_prediction/france-selection.png){:class="img-responsive"}

-and the 70 resulting datasets (thumbnails) projected, queried with minimum possible cloud covering (<20%), day acquisition and between May and September 2013.
+and the 70 resulting datasets (thumbnails) projected, queried with minimum possible cloud covering (<20%), day acquisition and between May to September 2013.

 ![France Landsat-8 datasets](/assets/images/human_density_prediction/covering-selection.png){:class="img-responsive"}